Naughty or Nice

 The whole thing was very disjointed like it was put together with scotch tape.
 The characters were not consistent.
 Their personalities did not match their actions. it had a whole “Hey gang, let’s put on a show!” feel.

 The writer/actress, Liliana Tandon, has an impressive resume.
 What happened here?
-Why would she write herself such a dumb part in such a amateurish movie.
+Why would she write herself such a dumb part in such an amateurish movie?
 How did it get green-lighted?
 The preview made this look funny and entertaining.
 I hate-watched the last hour and a half.
 Very disappointed.

 November 9, 2020